DylanKojiCheslin/linearSystemSolver/README.md

 yourInstance._scaling(rowNumber, scaleNumber)
 scales all entries in row by a non-zero number

-### _addition
+### _rowReplacement
-yourInstance._addition(rowNumberToBeReplaced, diffrenctRowNumber, scaleNumberForOtherRow)
+yourInstance._rowReplacement(rowToBeReplaced, diffrenctRowNumber, scaleNumberForOtherRow)
-replaces the row in rowNumberToBeReplaced with the the product of the row in diffrenctRowNumber and scaleNumberForOtherRow
+replaces the row in rowToBeReplaced with the the product of the row in diffrenctRowNumber and scaleNumberForOtherRow

 ### _zeroAllRowsUnderThePivot
 iterate over all entries below the pivot, use _rowReplacementRemover on each